magicalsoup/htn-backend-mock-server/README.md

 ### Sign in Users

 You can sign in users using their QRCodeHash.
 You can query their QRCodeHash when getting a User information, or scanning the QRCode that correspondes to their QRCodeHash.
-The QRCode can be made from the salt and user info (see seed.ts) to see how their QRCode hashes are generated.
+The QRCode can be made from the salt and user info (see seed.ts to see how their QRCode hashes are generated).

 ```graphql
 mutation {